Trade directory · Augusta metro · Georgia

 Licensing Requirements

-Georgia requires state-level contractor license through Secretary of State Construction Industry Licensing Board.
-HVAC contractors need Conditioned Air Contractor license for systems over 5 tons or $2,500 value.
-Must pass PSI exam covering codes, safety, and trade knowledge.
-Requires 4 years experience or 2 years plus technical education.
-License renewal every 2 years with continuing education requirements.
+Georgia requires a state contractor license for HVAC work over $1000.
+Must obtain Conditioned Air Contractor License, pass PSI exam covering HVAC systems, safety, and business law.
+Requires 2 years experience or technical education.
+License renewed every 2 years with continuing education requirements.

 §2